 Use Baking Soda and Water

-To apply this solution, first, wet your hair thoroughly.
-Then massage the baking soda mixture into your hair and scalp, covering all areas.
-Wait 5-10 minutes, allowing the baking soda to work magic.
-It will help absorb the smoke smell, and the mild abrasive nature of baking soda will also aid in removing any particulate matter stuck to your hair.
+To apply this solution, first wet your hair thoroughly.
+Then, massage the baking soda mixture into your hair and scalp, covering all areas.
+Wait 5-10 minutes, allowing the baking soda to work its magic.
+It will help absorb the smell of smoke, and the mild abrasive nature of baking soda will also help remove any particulate matter stuck to your hair.

 Rinse and Shampoo